sangermd/CESG599_NHERI.documentation/source/case_1.rst

      Fig. 1.
 Problem statement.

+The table below presents the thickness of the compressible layer and the properties of the soil, including their mean values and corresponding coefficients of variation.

-.. list-table:: Soil Profile Parameters
+.. list-table:: Table 1 - Soil Profile Parameters
    :widths: 25 25 50
    :header-rows: 1